 8 tips for moving to Prague from the UK.
 A guide for expats, written by an expat living in the Czech Republic

-Once considered a tourist haven for people wanting a taste of exotic Eastern , Prague has become a hotspot for international workers wanting a less expensive and more inviting lifestyle compared to big cities in Western Europe and Great Britain.
-With a number of large multi-national companies established, a booming start-up scene, a reputation as an IT-centre of the region, and low overhead costs, businesses and employees are moving to the Czech capital to settle in and take advantage of the many benefits this majestic, historical, and up and coming city has to offer.
+Once considered a tourist haven for people wanting a taste of exotic Eastern Europe, Prague has become a hotspot for international workers wanting a less expensive and more inviting lifestyle compared to big cities in Western Europe and Great Britain.
+With a number of large multi-national companies established, a booming start-up scene, a reputation as an IT-centre of the region, and low overhead costs, businesses and employees are moving to the Czech capital to settle in.
+Prague presents an opportunity to take advantage of the many benefits this majestic, historical, and up and coming city has to offer.

 With this transition of international people coming to Prague, comes the need for relocating families and individuals to prepare for life in a new environment.
 There are a large number of challenges to be expected with a move to the Czech Republic, primarily being the different culture, an entirely new language, getting socially connected in the city, and expected personal and family adjustments that come along with such a move.
 As a relocation expert and expat living in Prague for over 10 years, I’ve come up with a list of questions that individuals and families moving to Prague often ask me, and provided answers to help better prepare individuals for the changes that face them.